matticrispo7/matticrispo7/README.md

 ### Hi there 👋

-- 👨‍🎓 I’m a Computer Engineer graduated _cum Laude_ at the University of Parma ([UniPR](https://www.unipr.it/en))
+- 👨‍🎓 I’m a Computer Engineer graduated at the University of Parma ([UniPR](https://www.unipr.it/en))
-- I'm currently working as Software & Data Analytics Engineer related to the IIoT field.
+- I'm currently working as Software Engineer related to the IIoT field.

 ### My Vision🌄
   Always looking for improvements.